tireddy2/ikev2-pqc-auth/draft-reddy-ipsecme-ikev2-pqc-auth.md

    credentials of different type to authenticate each other.
 The responder includes a SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT response message containing the PQC digital signature scheme(s) it supports.
-The initiator includes the SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT request message, with the PQC digital signature scheme(s) supported by it, ordered by its preference.
+The initiator includes the SUPPORTED_AUTH_METHODS notification in either the IKE_AUTH request message or in the IKE_INTERMEDIATE request.
+This notification lists the PQC digital signature scheme(s) supported by the initiator, ordered by preference.

 # Security Considerations

 ML-DSA and SLH-DSA are modeled under existentially unforgeable digital signatures with respect to an adaptive chosen message attack (EUF-CMA).

 ML-DSA-44, ML-DSA-65, and ML-DSA-87 are designed to offer security comparable with the SHA-256/SHA3-256, AES-192, and AES-256 respectively.
-Simiarly, SLH-DSA-128{S,F}-{SHA2,SHAKE}, SLH-DSA-192{S,F}-SHAKE, and SLH-DSA-128{S,F}-SHAKE are designed to offer security comparable with the SHA-256/SHA3-256, AES-192, and AES-256 respectively.
+Similarly, SLH-DSA-128{S,F}-{SHA2,SHAKE}, SLH-DSA-192{S,F}-SHAKE, and SLH-DSA-256{S,F}-SHAKE are designed to offer security comparable with the SHA-256/SHA3-256, AES-192, and AES-256 respectively.

 The Security Considerations section of {{?I-D.ietf-lamps-dilithium-certificates}} and {{?I-D.ietf-lamps-cms-sphincs-plus}} applies to this specification as well.